anbenson/interceptor/README.md

 Parameters:
 - dir: a string indicating the direction to move in (for one step) - one of `["L", "R", "U", "D"]`.
 Other values will be ignored.
 Should be pretty self-explanatory.

+### socket.emit("hint", coords)
+Send the `hint` event when you wish to send coordinates of a spot on the board where the player should go (of course, the server may intercept and modify your hint along the way).
+All `hint` events from the player will be ignored.
+If successful, both the player and observer will receive the `puzzleUpdate` event.

+Parameters:
+- coords: a string of a JSON-encoded array of two elements, which contain the row and column number of the spot the player ought to go.

 ### socket.on("puzzleError", function(msg){})
 The `puzzleError` message is sent when...you cause an error.
 You can do what you like with the message.